Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 5. **Q:** What purpose does the `core-site.xml` file serve?
-5. **A:** The purpose of the core site is to configure mostly IO related things and also the filesystem and network addresses like the Namenode address, the System wide configuration (Mostly IO releted) and file system settings like the default FS to be used (hdfs or local) and other related properties, the location of the Hadoop file system. some examples include:
+5. **A:** The purpose of the core site is to configure mostly IO related things and also the filesystem and network addresses like the Namenode address, the System wide configuration (Mostly IO releted) and file system settings like the default FS to be used (hdfs or local) and other related properties, the location of the Hadoop file system.
+The core site.xml is used by all hadoop daemons which include the datanode servers and the Namenode servers and the yarn daemons along with the Journal nodes. while the core site is used to configure things that are more IO reletad like the location of the name nodes and the buffer size when reading data or the authenticaion and zookeeper quorum and heartbeat timeout for the automatic failover along with some security configurations like the kerberos realm, the hdfs site is used to configre more things that are related to the distributed file system like block sizes, replication count along with the max and min amounts of replicas that can exist, write retries of the client, to the data node before failure, the block size and block report interval or in one sentance, things that are more related to the file system functionality itself, which is being used by the namenodes and datanodes exclusively, while .

+some examples include:
  - [x] hadoop.security.authentication - either simple (no auth) or kerberos, sets whether to use authentication and which type
  - [x] hadoop.tmp.dir - the base directory where hadoop can store temporary files